Close Menu

 Definition: what is factoring?

-Factoring is an alternative financing instrument for companies.
-A company sells its accounts receivable (outstanding invoices) to a financial institution or factoring company, commonly known as "factor".
+Factoring is an alternative financing instrument with which a company sells its accounts receivable (invoices) to a third party (factor or factoring company) at a discount.

 re:cap_Factoring